Some things in life are certain. Puppies are cute, the Earth is round and smoking cigarettes is bad for you.

-In 2017-18, just under 1 in 7 Australians (2.6 million adults) were daily smokers. —Australian Bureau of Statistics
+In 2020-21, just under 1 in 10 Australians aged 18 years and older were daily smokers.

 Are nicotine products better than smoking?

-NRT products are usually available over the counter, but you can also get them on the Pharmaceutical Benefits Scheme (PBS).
+You may be able to buy them on the Pharmaceutical Benefits Scheme (PBS).
 This means that if you get a prescription from a doctor, you can buy nicotine replacements at a reduced price.